- This can lecture read verbatim, however, we’d encourage you to review it, make notes, and use it as a guide rather than a script.

 - Open up the discussion to allow for any questions about what was said during the lecture and to inquire about participants’ personal understanding and experience with asexuality.

-Asexuality is a sexual orientation that we don’t often hear discussed or talked about in society.
+Asexuality is a sexual orientation that we don’t often hear discussed or talked about.
 To start off let’s define asexuality.

 Asexuality or being asexual is when someone experiences a low or lack of sexual attraction to other individuals.
 They may experience romantic attraction to other individuals but likely experience limited or no sexual attraction towards others.

 Asexuality is different from celibacy in that asexuality is a sexual orientation, where as celibacy is choice of refraining from or not engaging in a particular action.
-And being asexual doesn’t mean that you are celibate.
-Additionally, being asexual does not mean that you do not wish to have (a) significant other as some asexual people still wish/desire/are interested in forming romantic relationships with other individuals.
-If someone is not attracted to others in a sexual nor a romantic manner, then this individual is an aromantic asexual.
+And being asexual doesn’t necessarily mean that you are celibate.
+Asexuality is speaking more about the drive or the desire where as celibacy speaks to the actions or behaviors of an individual

 Some people question whether someone can truly know if they are asexual if they’ve never had sex before.
 But consider that many straight, gay, queer people are aware of their sexual orientation prior to ever having sex with those they are attracted to.
 This can be true for aces too.
 Similarly, it’s important to remember not to assume an asexual individual simply has not yet “met the right person.”